PanDAWMS/panda-bigmon-core-old/core/status_summary/README-API.md

 -----------
 The 'corecount' parameter is the 'corecount' field of the schedconfig table, it is a property of the PanDA resource.
 Multiple 'corecount's can be filtered, comma is the delimiter.
 To filter corecount != N, please use '?corecount=-N'.

+The webpage presents DB value corecount=NULL as 1.
+The JSON API presents value DB corecount=NULL as null.

 The API has 3 HTTP return states: 200, 404, 400.

 **Example usage**: